-I awaken to a gray morning.
-The horizon clouded by a mist.
-The quiet of the house interrupted only by the thrum of heat swooshing through vents.
-With a morning cup of brew steaming in one hand, I flip my little purple Bible to the book of Ephesians.
+I awaken to a gray morning with the horizon clouded by a mist.
+The quiet interrupted only by the thrum of heat swooshing through vents.
+With morning brew steaming in one hand, I flip my little purple Bible to Ephesians.

-Beginning to read, my mind flashes back to high school – when I first started walking with the Lord, and every word of Paul’s epistle jumped off its pages.
-I grabbed my fluorescent highlighter and dove in.
-By the end of that quiet time, the six chapters of Ephesians were one glob of hot pink!
+Beginning to read, my mind flashes back to high school.
+It was when I first started walking with the Lord.
+Every word from Paul’s epistle jumped off its pages.
+I grabbed my highlighter, and pretty soon those six chapters were turned into a glob of hot pink!
+At church the next Sunday I eagerly sat close to the front.
+When my pastor said, “Open to the book of Ephesians,” my heart sunk and my cheeks burned.
+My pages were glowing!

-I laugh now.
+Snapping back I laugh.
 I probably even laughed then.
 I did have more of a sense of humor in my youth.

 I guess that’s why I’m writing today.